In the beginning…

 When it comes to the actual purchase of the used Gibson humbuckers, the buyers often go for the “Patent No.” stamp with the closed (unopened) nickel cover.
 Such an approach had proved itself as the safe one and most likely gives the buyer a solid guarantee that the pickup will be of high quality and at a decent price.
 The Patent# pickups are generally an excellent value, seeing that their sound is rather close to the original PAF models, but come at a much cheaper price.

-Seeing how iconic the PAF magnets have become, it doesn’t come as much of a surprise that the forgeries occur relatively often.
-Although the differences between the original and the fake PAF can be detected when the two are taken up against each other, some of the forgeries have proven themselves as good enough to fool the careless buyers.
+Seeing how iconic the PAF magnets have become, it doesn’t come as much of a surprise that forgeries occur relatively often.
+Although the differences between the original and the fake PAF can be detected when the two are taken up against each other, some of the forgeries have proven themselves good enough to fool careless buyers.
 When it comes to fake models, most attention is given to the physical appearance and the “Patent Applied For” stamps.
 As previously noted, the distinctive features of the original PAF sticker are the golden letters and border rounding up the black background.

 Several distinctive features single out the M-69 rings as identifiable, as they cannot be made through the use of a machined steel mold.
 One such feature is the so-called “funneled” screw boss mount located on the lead pickup rings which can be found on every original M-69.

 Once the new fake rings are produced, the silicone mold used in the process seems worn and of low quality.
 One of the indicators of such state are the cavities formed around the bosses by silicone webs.
 The silicone molds mentioned beforehand are usually used for producing between 10 to 20 parts, after which they tend to become fragile and unusable.